jdewit/FermioSpritesBundle/Resources/docs/index.rst

 This bundle adds 3 commands to your app/console.

-- **sprites:generate**: Generate an image sprite and CSS stylesheet from configuration settings.
+- **fermio:sprites:generate**: Generate an image sprite and CSS stylesheet from configuration settings.
-- **sprites:generate:dynamic**: Generate an image sprite and CSS stylesheet with dynamic dimensions using command line arguments.
+- **fermio:sprites:generate:dynamic**: Generate an image sprite and CSS stylesheet with dynamic dimensions using command line arguments.
-- **sprites:generate:fixed**: Generate an image sprite and CSS stylesheet with a fixed width dimension using command line arguments.
+- **fermio:sprites:generate:fixed**: Generate an image sprite and CSS stylesheet with a fixed width dimension using command line arguments.

-``sprites:generate`` is the recommended way and allows you to customize more things than the other commands.
+``fermio:sprites:generate`` is the recommended way and allows you to customize more things than the other commands.
 See the configuration_ section for details on how to configure the spritesets to generate.

 To use the other commands, run them with --help to get an explanation of the arguments and options.